destenson/iMemoized/README.md

 # iMemoized
-A super-fast memoizer that does single functions or classes or objects.
+A super-fast memoizer that does single functions or classes or objects in just 2K.

 Below are the benchmark results for computing Fibonnanci value for 35 using a recursive function: